 HBO Max: 21 of the Best Movies to Watch Tonight

-From Oscar-nominated musical West Side Story to an examination of televangelist Tammy Faye Bakker, here are the movies to watch on the streaming service.
+From Steven Spielberg's adaptation of West Side Story to an examination of televangelist Tammy Faye Bakker, here are the movies to watch on the streaming service.

 More in www.cnet.com